Hpauric/hpauric.github.io/_posts/2017-07-29-Why-Use-React.md

 ## Sidenote - What is Flux?

-> The concept "Flux" is simply that your view triggers an event (say, after user types a name in a text field), that event updates a model, then the model triggers an event, and the view responds to that model's event by re-rendering with the latest data.
+> The concept "Flux" is simply that
+1. your  view triggers an event (say, after user types a name in a text field)
+2. that event updates a model
+3. then the model triggers an event
+4. the view responds to that model's event by re-rendering with the latest data.
 That's it.
 This one way data flow / decoupled observer pattern is designed to guarantee that your source of truth always stays in your stores / models.
 It's a Good Thing™.